mz2/Carpaccio/README.md

 There's a lot more to it though, including different schemes for loading thumbnails or using full size images when thumbnails are not found or are too small, and decoding thumbnails / full images at a specified maximum resolution.

-Documentation and tests are minimal so for now you'll just need to explore the API to discover all the good stuff!
+Documentation and tests are minimal so for now you'll just need to explore the API to discover all the good stuff.
+Please feel free to make suggestions as issues on GitHub.

 #### TODO